Laura Cannell

-Laura Cannell is a British composer and improvising recorder player and violinist.
+Laura Cannell is an English composer and improvising recorder player and violinist.
 Her work is known for combining the influences of early music, folk and experimental music.
 Her debut solo album Quick Sparrows over the Black Earth (2014), was named as a top album of 2014 by The Wire and her album Reckonings (in collaboration with violinist André Bosman) was named in the best albums and tracks of 2018 in The Guardian.
 Cannell's music has been frequently broadcast on BBC Radio 3, BBC Radio 4, BBC Radio 6Music, NTS Radio and internationally.

 Education and early life

 Cannell was born in Norwich and studied at the London College of Music, before returning to Norfolk to complete a master's degree at the University of East Anglia and to begin her career as a performing musician.

 Horses Brawl (2003–2011)

 Cannell founded the trio Horses Brawl in 2003, with guitarist Adrian Lever and cellist Jonathan Manton.
 Their eponymous debut album was released in 2005.
 The group was reduced to a duo (Cannell and Lever) by the time of the release of their second album, DINDIRIN (2007), which also featured veteran early musician Philip Thorby as guest performer on viol.
 Their third album, Wild Lament (2009), received favourable reviews from publications such as The Times and The Independent.
 The group reformed as a duo of Cannell and André Bosman for their final album to date, Ruminantia (2012).

 The wide range of music on which the group drew included Bulgarian wedding music, songs from Renaissance Spain, English and French medieval music and European folk music, combined with unconventional instrumental extended techniques, such as bowed guitar and violin bow slackened to play all four strings at once.
 Cannell has since often employed the latter technique in her solo performances, together with the "double recorder" (two instruments played at once).

 Horses Brawl appeared in live performances at venues including the Queen Elizabeth Hall and the Huddersfield Contemporary Music Festival, besides regular appearances at the Norwich Arts Centre.